shinytoyrobots/shinytoyrobots-dotcom/content/blog/20190312-the-bachelor-is-medieval-bullshit/index.md

 title: The Bachelor - WTF is this Medieval Bullshit?
 date: "2019-03-12"
 description: My wife asked me to hate watch The Bachelor with her.
 It's a truly heinous show, based on a heinous premise, and here are some thoughts as we reach the end of season 23.
-tags: [bachelor, hatewatch, tv, sexism]
+tags: [bachelor, hatewatch, tv, sexism, reality]
 categories: ["Entertainment"]
 ---